sofiazauner/colours-of-wine/README.md

 - No early exit conditions

 Recommendation:
-- Consider reducing max iterations
+- Consider reducing max iterations <-- we already have
-- Add early exit if quality threshold met
+- Add early exit if quality threshold met <-- this already exists
-- Cache intermediate results
+- Cache intermediate results <-- this is nonsense
-- Consider using faster model for reviewer
+- Consider using faster model for reviewer <-- we use a fast model for both

+Working as designed.

 - [ ] **8.6 No Prompt Versioning**